* Contributed post

 My top tips for getting a good night’s sleep?

 Get into a relaxing bedtime routine about an hour before you settle down.
 Have a long bath, diffuse your favorite essential oil, like sleep-enhancing lavender, and switch off any screens that emit blue light.
 Because sure, while it might be nice once in sometimes to watch the latest blockbuster in bed, it won’t give you a healthy sleep routine – or a healthy lifestyle, either.
+Finally, don’t ignore the mattress you sleep on – get yourself a good quality mattress to improve your sleep quality and to sleep more comfortably.

 So read a few pages of a good book instead, get to sleep early and awake feeling revitalised.
 Your mind and your body will thank you for it.